History of slavery in Maryland: Roman Catholic Church

 Other churches in Maryland were pro-slavery.
 The Roman Catholic Church in Maryland and its members had long tolerated slavery.
 Despite a firm stand for the spiritual equality of black people, Jesuit missioners also continued to own slaves on their plantations.
-The distinction of being spiritually equal to white men was meaningless to the slaves, of course.
-The Catholic Church in Maryland did more than just support the slavers, they were the slavers.
 The Jesuits controlled six plantations totaling nearly 12,000 acres, some of which had been donated to the church.
 In 1838 they ended slaveholding with a mass sale of their 272 slaves to sugar cane plantations in Louisiana in the Deep South.
 This was historically one of the largest single slave sales in colonial Maryland.
 The Jesuits' plantations had not been managed profitably, and they wanted to devote their funds to urban areas, including their schools, such as Georgetown College, located near the busy port on the Potomac River adjacent to Washington, D.C., and two new Catholic high schools in Philadelphia and New York City.
 The Jesuits believed that their mission had to be redirected to urban areas, where the number of Catholic European immigrants were increasing.
 Pope Gregory XVI issued a resounding condemnation of slavery in his 1839 bull In supremo apostolatus.